alexandres/magicwordschallenge/README.md

 ## How I found the current 8 word solution

 I used a simple [genetic algorithm](https://github.com/repos-algorithms/genetic) and a [Wordle simulator](https://github.com/TylerGlaiel/wordlebot).
+The [https://github.com/alexandres/magicwordschallenge/issues/2](algorithm that checks whether a solution is valid) is thanks to [Virgile Andreani](https://github.com/Armavica).

 If you'd like to solve for 7 words, change `GA_TARGET_SIZE` to 7 in `magicwords.cpp`.
 I ran the system for a couple of days searching for 7 words and failed.
 Maybe you'll have better luck.